rossant/galry/README.md

 Existing 2D plotting packages do not generally offer an efficient way to interactively visualize large datasets (1, 10, even 100 million points).
-The main goal of Galry is to provide the most optimized way of visualizing large 2D datasets, by using the full power of the graphics card.
+The main goal of Galry is to provide the most optimized way of visualizing large 2D/3D datasets, by using the full power of the graphics card.
-3D rendering is also possible.

 How fast is it?